unclezap/zebtemp/README.md

 ### Step 2 - Display Single Beer Details

-As a user, when you click a beer name, the application should reveal more information about that particular beer.
+When I click a beer name, the application should reveal more information about that particular beer.
 See the example above for the additional information that should be displayed.

 * **Route:** GET `http://localhost:3000/beers/:id`